aryamanarora/cs50/notes/Week-5.md

 Further, there are queues, which are FIFO (first in first out).

 # Week 5, continued
-Let's look at linked list against: what's so great about them? **They can be dynamically resized**.
+Let's look at linked lists agains: what's so great about them? **They can be dynamically resized**.

 ## Searching Linked Lists
 ```{c}